wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 ![Types of inflorescences.
 The sequence in which the flowers open is indicated by size of the circles representing the flowers;
-largest opens first, smallest opens last.](inflorescenceTypes.png)
+largest opens first, smallest opens last.
+Figure from N.C.W.
+Beadle, O.D.
+Evans & R.C.
+Carolin (1982)  Flora of The Sydney Region.
+Reed, Sydney.](Fig_4inflorescence.png)

 ## Diversity of floral traits